 How much can an individual accomplish when confronting established power?
 What must a citizen do to have a reasonable chance of success in taking on "City Hall?"
 Are these three women ordinary people caught in extraordinary circumstances, as Prejean claims, or extraordinary individuals?
 Have they dedicated their lives to fights they cannot win, or have they been smart enough and strategic enough to have a reasonable chance of success?

 I had begun to have some answers, beginning with the observation that all three were drawn into their work by a radical empathy for the people whose rights were being compromised; that this empathy hurtled them beyond fear into action; that the fact they. had taken action sustained them and allowed them to persist.
-Recent choices by Aung San Suu Kyi, now a political figure rather than an activist, have caused me to challenge some of my assumptions, at least about her.
+Recent choices by Aung San Suu Kyi, now a political figure rather than an activist, have caused me to challenge some of my assumptions, at least about her, but it is increasingly difficult to get accurate information.

 I created this site to make some of my shorter publications about their efforts available and to invite commentary as the project continues to grow.
 I have interviewed hundreds of people in the U.S., Kenya, Burma, Thailand, and the U.K. in my search for information and perspective.